Yonet/AzureMixedRealityDocs/lessons/lesson-3/project/how-to-grab-and-move-an-object.md

-# How to Grab and Move an Object
+# How to grab and move an object

 To grab and move an object, first ensure that the **Manipulation Handler (Script)** and **Near Interaction Grabbable (Script)** components are added to the object.
 The **Manipulation Handler (Script)** allows you to manipulate an object while the **Near Interaction Grabble (Script) allows the object to respond to near hand interactions.